RG9n/RG9n.github.io/write-ups/hackpark.md

 Let's go check the /robots.txt to confirm this info.
 Looks correct.

-I'm going to run a gobusterbuster on the site to see if there is any pages that they may have forgotten to disallow.
+I'm going to run a gobusterbuster on the site to see if there are any hidden pages that they may have forgotten to disallow.

 ```
 gobuster dir -u http://10.10.220.231 -w /usr/share/wordlists/dirbuster/directory-list-2.3-small.txt